threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_redundant.md

 To facilitate the deployment, only the environment variables file needs to be adjusted.
 The `main.tf` file contains the environment variables (e.g. `var.size` for the disk size) and thus you do not need to change this file.
 Of course, you can adjust the deployment based on your preferences.
 That being said, it should be easy to deploy the Terraform deployment with the `main.tf` as is.

-On your local computer, create a new folder named `terraform` and a subfolder called `deployments`.
+On your local computer, create a new folder named `terraform` and a subfolder called `deployment-nextcloud`.
 In the subfolder, store the files `main.tf` and `credentials.auto.tfvars`.

 Modify the variable files to take into account your own seed phrase and SSH keys.
 You should also specifiy the node IDs of the two 3nodes you will be deploying on.